Business Management with Professional Experience Year

 We have worked with industry partners to make sure the programme is highly practical, career-focused and industry-informed to prepare you for a successful management career.
 We are proud to work with our student panel to ensure our teaching is relevant, inclusive and respectful for all.

-The Professional Experience Year gives you the opportunity to apply the skills, knowledge and understanding you have gained in the first two years of the course.
-You will not pay fees to the University and will earn a wage for the work that you do.
+• **Placement Year** - on the placement year option, you will not pay fees to the University and will earn a wage for the work that you do.

-In addition, you may choose to Study Abroad with one of our partner Universities for a semester or a year.
-This degree is also offered with a Foundation Year.
+• **Study Abroad** – study with one of our partner Universities for a semester or a year.

 **Degree Apprenticeship**